genterist/openMRS-Security/4-SecurityPrinciples/final.md

 Don’t allow modification or access without a trace : Users should not be able to add, edit or delete data without the action being logged.
 Moreover, the log file should log who takes the action.

 Test Step:
-* Step 1: Login as admin(admin).
+* Step 1: Log in as admin(admin).
 * Step 2: Then click Find Patient Record.
 * Step 3: Click on an existing Patient Record.
 * Step 4: Delete this patient.
 * Step 5: Check if there are log files which has monitored who delete this patient.

 Result: Failed.
 The log file only records the delete reason and fail to record who delete this patient.
-Moreover, the log file use seperate log lines to record one delete action.
+Moreover, the log file use separate log lines to record one delete action.
 This would make mistakes when multiple user are using the system.
 The system doesn't recognize who delete the patient.

 Solution : Log files should remember the user who click on every add, delete or other changes on the database.
 The delete function should be the same with add or save in the log files regards the Argument.
 So the log files related to delete function should be In method PatientService.voidPatient(this is better to be deletePatient).
 Argument: user = "", Patient = "", String = "".
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/4-SecurityPrinciples/images/ADP02.PNG)

 ### ADP03
 Quiet Your Error Messages : Attackers can cause system errors intentionally to gather information about the system.
-Error messages should be minimalistic, without giving details on the failure.
+Error messages should be minimalist, without giving details on the failure.

 Test Step:
-* Step 1: Login as admin(admin).
+* Step 1: Log in as admin(admin).
 * Step 2: Click register a patient.
 * Step 3: Delete the appId part of the url. http://localhost:8082/openmrs-standalone/registrationapp/registerPatient.page
 * Step 4: See if there are some detailed error message.